Common Sense Media

 Common Sense Media (CSM) is an American nonprofit organization that reviews and provides ratings for media and technology with the goal of providing information on their suitability for children.
 It also funds research on the role of media in the lives of children and advocates publicly for child-friendly policies and laws regarding media and education.

-Founded by Jim Steyer in 2003, Common Sense Media reviews and allows users to review media for adults and children.
-It has reviews of books, films, television shows, video games, apps, websites, podcasts, and YouTube channels and rates them in terms of age-appropriate educational content, such as "positive role models", "positive messages", diverse representation, "violence and scariness", "sexual content", "language", "consumerism" and more, for families and caregivers making media choices for their children.
+Founded by Jim Steyer in 2003, CSM reviews and allows users to review media for adults and children.
+It has reviews of books, films, television shows, video games, apps, websites, podcasts, and YouTube channels and rates them in terms of age-appropriate educational content, such as "positive role models", "positive messages", "diverse representation", "violence and scariness", "sexual content", "language", "consumerism" and more, for families and caregivers making media choices for their children.
 It has also developed a set of ratings to evaluate apps, games, and websites used in a learning environment.

-By 2020, the organization’s ratings and reviews reached more than 100 million households and its digital citizenship curriculum is taught by more than 1 million teachers in the U.S. and other countries.
+By 2020, the organization's ratings and reviews reached more than 100 million households and its digital citizenship curriculum is taught by more than one million teachers in the U.S. and other countries.

 History

-After founding JP Kids, an educational media company for children, and Children Now, a national child advocacy and media group, Jim Steyer founded Common Sense Media in 2003.
+After founding JP Kids, an educational media company for children, and Children Now, a national child advocacy and media group, Jim Steyer founded CSM in 2003.
 In an interview with The New York Times, Steyer said he intended to "create a huge constituency for parents and children in the same way that Mothers Against Drunk Driving or the AARP has done."
 The group received $500,000 in seed money from a group of donors including Charles Schwab, George Roberts, and James Coulter.

-To assess parents' concern about their children's media habits, Common Sense Media commissioned a poll, which found that "64 percent [of parents with children aged 2–17] believed that media products in general were inappropriate for their families.
+To assess parents' concern about their children's media habits, CSM commissioned a poll, which found that "64 percent [of parents with children aged 2–17] believed that media products in general were inappropriate for their families.
 It said that 81 percent expressed concern that the media in general were encouraging violent or antisocial behavior in children."
 The polling firm, Penn, Schoen & Berland Associates, said that "only one out of five interviewed 'fully trusted' the industry-controlled ratings systems for music, movies, video games and television."

 In August 2020, CSM announced the formation of a for-profit subsidiary, Common Sense Networks, to create and distribute original media targeted at children.
 Common Sense Networks then announced an OTT platform named Sensical, which launched June 29, 2021.

-In January 2024, the first annual Common Sense Summit on America’s Kids and Families was held, featuring speakers such as Vivek Murthy, Hillary Clinton, and Sam Altman.
+In January 2024, the first annual Common Sense Summit on America's Kids and Families was held, featuring speakers such as Vivek Murthy, Hillary Clinton, and Sam Altman.